QuinnGuo-code/ProtoGlue/README.md

 ## Configuration

-All hyperparameters have sensible defaults.
-Override via the `config` argument:
+All hyperparameters have sensible defaults and can be overridden via the `config` argument:

 ```python
 result = pg.run_pipeline(